Marvin510/ChicagoSpeedViolations/README.md

 # Marvin Miranda Olmedo
 # Chicago Speed Violations - Individual Project
-3 Aspect:  interesting, non-trivial, and somewhat unexpected
+### 3 Aspect:  interesting, non-trivial, and somewhat unexpected

-The first version of your individual project documents your first attempt of a dashboard.
-The first version should:

 Visualize three aspects of the data in an interesting, non-trivial, and somewhat unexpected fashion to the mayor of Chicago.
 Document the “Making-of” (Details of your development process, data wrangling steps, your reasoning, detours, literature, etc.)
 Road-map with future features/enhancements.
 You will submit a github repo that includes links to a Tableau Public Project.

-I will evaluate both versions based on the following criteria:
 ### Visualizations

-1-
+1- Overpolicing of Poor Areas
 ![Viz1](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Overpolicing.png)

 2-

-3-
+3-Only Ward control by an Idenpendent has the highest Violations

 ### The making process: